Warranty Claims Processing and Management BPO: The 2026 Retail Guide

 Retail CX Built for Enterprise Growth

 From a cost perspective, warranty operations are expensive to manage manually.
-Fragmented systems, repeated follow-ups, and fraud exposure significantly increase handling costs.
+Fragmented systems, repeated follow-ups, and exposure to fraud significantly increase handling costs.

 Bain & Company notes that inefficient post-sales service can increase operating costs by up to 25%.